-We are also evolving with the evolving science and technology.
-A few years back we had internet connectivity possible only through cable devices but now we have every information on the tip of our hand.
-Not much time has passed after the 4G revolution and we are already getting the hang of 5G and other technologies like LMS.
+We are also evolving with the evolving sciences and technologies.
+A few years ago, internet connectivity was possible only through cable devices, but now we have the information at the tip of our fingers.
+We are already getting the hang of 5G and other technologies like LMS.

-Then comes the pandemic, good that we had alternatives available to provide services otherwise the consequences would have been unimaginable.
-The reason why the world could survive this is the connectivity.
+Then comes the pandemic, good that we had alternatives available to provide services; otherwise, the consequences would have been unimaginable.
+The reason the world could survive this is connectivity.

-Recessions have been there in the past but, this recession doesn’t seem to be long-lasting.
+Recessions have been there in the past, but, this one doesn’t seem to be long-lasting.
 We can already see the industries reopening and the nations recovering very soon.
-The most faster recovery can be seen in the IT sector and this doesn’t need any clarification.
+The faster recovery can be seen in the IT sector, and this doesn’t need any clarification.

 Substantial shreds of evidence are available to show that any sectors rather than going into losses have actually utilized the opportunity to progress.